oneitguy/bitminer/README.md

 # Payments
 To check the balance of your mining rewards you can visit this link  https://keymaker.cc/pool/?address.
-You can also see overall stats and further updates as well as our other collision pool.
+You can also see overall stats and further updates.